 Geo-location information: If you are accessing our Services from a mobile device or through a mobile application, you may be asked to share your precise (GPS level) geo-location information with us so we can customize your experience on our Services.
+Such geolocation information may include physical locations visited (latitude & longitude).
 If you agree to such collection, in most cases, you will be able to turn off such data collection at any time by accessing the privacy settings of your mobile device and/or through the setting in the applicable mobile application.

 Information collected by and from social media services and other third-party platforms: Our users can engage in content on or through social media services or other third party platforms, such as Facebook, or other third-party social media plug-ins, integrations and applications.
 When you engage in our content on or through social media services or other third-party platforms, plug-ins, integrations or applications, you may allow us to have access to certain information in your profile.
 This may include your: